Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 9. Email marketing

-Email is one of the best affiliate marketing traffic sources, but it’s often overlooked.
+Email is one of the best approaches to generating affiliate marketing traffic sources, but it’s often overlooked.
 You can advertise in email newsletters that match your desired target audience and get good results.
-For example, if you’re promoting a finance app, you can advertise on newsletters dedicated to stock market investing.
-This will likely drive high-quality traffic and visitors to your offers.
+For example, if you’re promoting a finance app, you can advertise on newsletters dedicated to stock market investing, which will likely drive additional traffic and visitors to your offers from affiliate program or companies.

-You can also build your own email newsletters and place affiliate links in them.
+You can also build your own email newsletters and share affiliate links in them.
 However, this method takes much longer than paying to advertise in existing newsletters.

 10. PPV traffic